CakeDC/markup_parsers/readme.md

 ## The ParserRegistry Class##

 Every parser needs to be configured so they can be instantiated by the helper using the ParserRegistry class.
-To configure the parsers your are going to use in your app put use the Configure class to list them.
+To configure the parsers your are going to use in tour app put use the Configure class to list them.

         Configure::write('Parsers.markdown' => array(
 			'name' => 'Markdown',
-			'className' => 'MarkupParsers.Markdown'
+			'className' => 'MarkupParsers.DocMarkdown'
 		));

 If you have your own parser implementation you can list it to into the array this way: